Khrameeva-Lab/lipidomics_analysis_2021/README.md

 # lipidomics_analysis_2021
-The Hitchhiker’s Guide to untargeted lipidomics analysis: Practical guidelines
+This repository contains source code for "The Hitchhiker’s Guide to untargeted lipidomics analysis: Practical guidelines" paper.